mareknowaczyk/jekyll_new_post/README.md

 - define `categories.yml` alternative name and directory in `config.yml`
 - read default _data folder from `config.yml`
 - read default _posts folder from `config.yml`
-- prevent posts overwriting (if new post has the same date and title, it overwrites existing post without asking)
 - define post template in `config.yml'
 - define timezone in `config.yml`